Nathanbyarugaba/NathanByarugaba/README.md

 What is my Alpha:
 **extreme patience and rigor**.
 Am a professional, I do this fulltime.
 For example.
 I fuzz targets in dedicated cloud servers for weeks on end to find crashes that can lead to exploits.
-Building customs harnesses, fuzzsuites.
+Building custom harnesses, fuzzsuites.
 I formally verify Blockchains and smart contracts looking for counterexamples, and violations.
 This can lead to an exploit that a team missed.